 Robert Leighninger is Professor Emeritus, Arizona State University, and currently a Visiting Scholar at the University of California, Berkeley.
 Bob is the author of Long Range Public Investment: The Forgotten Legacy of the New Deal, the first comprehensive study of New Deal public works as a whole, and Building Louisiana: The Legacy of the Public Works Administration.
 Bob recently recorded an interview on the PWA in Louisiana for the website, Louisiana Anthology.
 He serves on the Living New Deal non-profit board of directors.

 Sharon Ann Musher is Associate Professor of History at the Richard Stockton College of New Jersey.
 Her new book, Democratic Art: The New Deal’s Influence on American Culture (University of Chicago, 2015), examines the role of the 100,000 artworks produced under the auspices of the New Deal in transforming American society in the mid-20th century.

 Joni M. Palmer is Adjunct Associate Professor in Geography & Environmental Studies at the University of New Mexico.
-Dr. Palmer’s teaching and research interests focus on three areas: reading and writing landscapes; arts, culture and sustainable cities; and exploring and enriching the relationship between academia and practice.
-A new book, Public Art Encounters: Art, Space and Identity (with Martin Zebracki, University of Leeds), will be out in 2017.
-Palmer is a member of the American Society of Landscape Architects and her professional practice experience includes urban park design, campus planning, and arts and cultural planning.
+Her interests focus on reading and writing landscapes; arts, culture and sustainable cities; and the relationship between academia and practice.
+Her latest book is Public Art Encounters: Art, Space and Identity (with M. Zebracki)(Routledge, 2017).
+She is a member of the American Society of Landscape Architects and her professional practice experience includes urban park design, campus planning, and arts and cultural planning.